Vaka217/holbertonschool-validation/module4_task2/README.md

 - package: Produces a file awesome-website.zip, containing the binary awesome-api and the directory dist/ directory

+- build-docker: Build a docker image named awesome:build from the Dockerfile when the target is invoked

+- docker-tests: Test the generated Docker Image

 ## Workflow

 - module3_task0: this workflow clones the repository, using ubuntu-22.04 as the